The following section presents the methods used to determine the total expenses that can be reimbursed for cultural workshops in the schools.

 To be eligible for reimbursement, costs must be necessary and reasonable and have been actually incurred.
 Supporting documents may be requested, depending on the specific terms and conditions of the school or school board.

 Depending on the region and resources available, financial assistance for cultural workshops can be as much as 100% of eligible expenses (or 75% for private schools).

 - The professional fee for artists and writers is set at $325 per workday per person and is not negotiable.
 This fee covers all administrative costs and expenses involved in preparing and leading activities.

 - Fees for representatives of cultural organizations remain at the discretion of the organizations.
 However, eligible expenses cannot exceed $325 per working day per person.

 - The workday consists of a maximum of:

-- three one-hour periods if the artist or writer has three different groups of students
+- three one-hour periods if the cultural resource person has three different groups of students

 - two two-hour periods in the case of two groups

 - In all cases, the most economical means of transportation must be used.